Should You Invest Money In Treated or Untreated Gemstones

 5. Treated Gemstones are unnatural and not rare to be found.

 Points in favor of Treated Gemstones:-

-1..Treated Gemstones comes in variety of price ranges- This is the foremost advantage of Treated gemstones.
-Everyone cannot afford to buy a Emerald worth of $50,000/carat (non-treated) but has a desire to wear a Emerald.
-The solution to their problem is Treated Emerald.
-A price of treated Emeralds starts from $10/carat-$1o, 000/carat.
+1..Treated Gemstones come in a variety of price ranges- This is the foremost advantage of Treated gemstones.
+Everyone cannot afford to buy an Emerald worth $50,000/carat (non-treated) but has a desire to wear an Emerald.
+The solution to their problem is Treated, Emerald.
+The price of treated Emeralds starts from $10/carat-$1o, 000/carat.
 A person can choose among these price ranges according to his budget.

 3.Change in Trend and Fashion- “Big and bold is the call of the hour”.
-Moreover, every new day one wants something new to wear.
-The high prices and rarity of the Untreated Gemstones does not fulfill the needs of the buyers.
+Moreover, every post day one wants something post to wear.
+The high prices and rarity of the Untreated Gemstones do not fulfill the needs of the buyers.

-Conclusion- Both Treated as well as Untreated Gemstones has their respective pros and cons’, selecting one is a difficult task.
-We advice your readers to weigh their decision on the basis of two factors –
+Conclusion- Both Treated as well as Untreated Gemstones have their respective pros and cons, selecting one is a difficult task.
+We advise your readers to weigh their decision based on two factors –

-As long as buyer does not hold any objections against Treated Gemstones then why should we?
-It’s just a matter of personal preference what to buy and what not to buy.
-The person who is willing to sacrifice in size, color, clarity and gem quality can easily buy Treated Gemstones.
-The spectrum has both lower as well as upper end customers.
-Lower end may be satisfied by small treated stones while upper end might want the largest and most beautiful gemstone.
+As long as the buyer does not hold any objections against Treated Gemstones then why should we?
+It’s just a matter of personal preference for what to buy and what not to buy.
+The person who is willing to sacrifice in size, color, clarity, and gem quality can easily buy Treated Gemstones.
+The spectrum has both lower as well as upper-end customers.
+The lower end may be satisfied by small treated stones while the upper end might want the largest and most beautiful gemstone.
 Budgeted Allowance means how much a person wants to spend in purchasing a particular gemstone.

-There is a room in the Gem Market for all types of stones- imitation, lab-created, heated, treated, enhanced and natural.
-Buyer should ask seller to fully disclose the enhancement treatments performed on the gemstone.
+There is a room in the Gem Market for all types of stones- imitation, lab-created, heated, treated, enhanced, and natural.
+The buyer should ask the seller to fully disclose the enhancement treatments performed on the gemstone.